jayaramsankara/gonotify-perftest/README.md

-# gonotify-perftest
+# gonotify-perf-test
-Load Test for gonotify using Gatling
+Perf test for gonotify